billbuchanan/cryptomasterclass/01_symmetric/labs/readme.md

 Objective: The key objective of this lab is to understand the range of symmetric key methods used within symmetric key encryption.
 We will introduce block ciphers, stream ciphers and padding.

 ## A Bit operations, hex and Base-64
+Within encryption, we need to represent byte array values and binary values in printable formats.
+This incudes a hexademical format and Base-64.
+In the following code we take different input formats and convert them into differing output formats.
+Overall, for encyption, we operate on a byte array, and where each value is represented as a byte value (8 bits).

 ```python
 import binascii